Norwegian Academy of Science and Letters: History

 The Royal Frederick University in Christiania was established in 1811.
 The idea of a learned society in Christiania surfaced for the first time in 1841.
 The city of Trondhjem had no university, but had a learned society, the Royal Norwegian Society of Sciences and Letters, established in 1760.
 The purpose of a learned society in Christiania was to support scientific studies and aid publication of academic papers.
-The idea of the Humboldt-inspired university, where independent research stood strong, had taken over for the instrumental view of a university as a means to produce civil servants.
-The city already had societies for specific professions, for instance the Norwegian Medical Society which was founded in 1833.
-However, these societies were open for both academics within medicine as well as physicians outside of academia.
+The idea of the Humboldt-inspired university, where independent research stood strong, had overtaken the instrumental view of a university as primarily a means to produce civil servants.
+The city already had societies for specific professions, for instance the Norwegian Medical Society, which was founded in 1833.
+However, these societies were open to both academics within medicine as well as physicians outside of academia.
 The learned society would be open to employed academics only, but from all academic branches.

-The idea did not come to stay in 1841.
+The idea did not come to immediate fruition in 1841.
 Money was a problem; also there were "doubts with regards to the adequacy of the scientific powers".
 However, cross-disciplinary cooperation was flourishing.
 The first scientific congress in Norway was held in 1844.
 Two hundred people within the natural sciences and medicine convened for the fourth Scandinavian meeting of natural researchers.
-Finally, in 1857 a source of finances were found: professor of medicine Frants C. Faye.
+Finally, in 1857 a source of finances was found: professor of medicine Frants C. Faye.
 The academy was founded, and inaugurated on 3 May 1857 under the name Videnskabsselskabet i Christiania.
 "Christiania" was later changed to "Kristiania".
-The name Det Norske Videnskaps-Akademi i Kristiania was taken in the early twentieth century, and from 1924 "i Kristiania" was dropped, when Oslo voted to return the name to its original Norwegian name.
+The name Det Norske Videnskaps-Akademi i Kristiania was adopted in the early twentieth century, and from 1924 "i Kristiania" was dropped, when Oslo voted to return the name to its original Norwegian name.